 6. Live Self-Sufficiently.

 If you like being your own captain, and get a kick out of doing everything yourself, self-sufficient living may be up your alley.
 Probably the first image we associate self-sufficiency with is the eccentric hermit, or the “dirty” hippy.
-However, if you want to live a sustainable, purposeful and environmentally friendly existence, you should check out the above video, and also this charming website.
+However, if you want to live a sustainable, purposeful and environmentally friendly existence, you should check out the above video.

 7. Think About House-Swapping.

 If you’re wanting a break from suburbia, and are curious to see another side of the world, house-swapping is an excellent alternative to expensive hotel stay.
 House-swapping can be either temporary, or permanent, and is believed to have developed in the 1950’s.
 This website is an excellent place to go to find out more.

 Alternatively, if you’re not up to swapping your home, you could take care of a home instead.
 Also known as house sitting, caretakers are offered opportunities all over the world to take care of, and maintain, houses.
 For a rent-free lifestyle, this is an interesting occupation to look at.
 Some opportunities are paying, whilst others are simply work in exchange for free board and lodging arrangements.
 For exclusive caretaking positions, “The Caretake Gazette” is a good website to look at.
 Published since 1983, the newsletter costs $29.99 a year for subscription, but has loads of unique opportunities to house-sit every day.

 Id you’re eager to do something humanitarian, joining the Peace Corps will fulfill your dream of volunteering, gaining financial reimbursement and traveling.
 The Peace Corps, in many cases, provide transport to and from countries, medical and dental coverage, living/household allowances, and even a payment of $7,425 upon completion of a project.